Solanum viarum

-Solanum viarum, the tropical soda apple, is a perennial shrub native to Brazil and Argentina with a prickly stem and prickly leaves.
+Solanum viarum, the tropical soda apple, is a species of perennial shrub native to Brazil and Argentina with a prickly stem and prickly leaves.
 The fruit is golf-ball-sized with the coloration of a watermelon.
 It is considered an invasive species in the lower eastern coastal states of the United States and recently on the Mid North Coast of Australia.

 Synonyms

 This species has several synonyms, one of which is particularly ambiguous: